SkyCountryGame/skycountry-godot/README.md

 - next i'm going to implement level switching, clean up some of the files, and implement lamp light toggling

+FILE CLEANUP and ORGANIZE:
+	- categories of scenes (*.tscn)
+		- things that spawn into the world upon certain events, like bullets or a specific NPC
+		- levels. a relationship between nodes that comprise a playable world of game
+	- categories of code (*.cs)
+		-

 -----